SARL-Engineering/SideviewVideoProcessor/README.md

 * At the end, it writes out the last ten seconds before the individual process dies
 * Provides simple log files with file names, processing success, processing failures, and invalid input video errors

-The end result of this processing are video files all 30 minutes, 19 seconds to 30 minutes, 20 seconds long that should be able to all be put into the motion analysis tool with no trouble.
+The end result of this processing are video files that are 30 minutes, 19 seconds to 30 minutes, 20 seconds long that should be able to be put into the motion analysis tool with no trouble.

 ### How to Run
 To run the version on the releases page, extract the contents, then run either the "Launch SideViewVideoProcessor.bat"